St. Joseph Island (Ontario): Fauna

 The island provides habitat for a rich array of animals and birds.

 Native animals include deer, bears, beavers, red fox, rabbits and raccoons.
 More rarely seen are moose, coyotes and wolves.

 The coastal waters and inland lakes provide ideal habitat for loons, eagles, owls, songbirds, osprey, sandpipers, caspian terns, sandhill cranes, blue herons, blue jays, turkey vultures and many species of duck.

 Wild turkeys were introduced to the island in 2004 and 2005.
 A total of 84 of the birds were released at three separate sites as part of a project of the Ontario government and St. Joseph Island Hunters & Anglers Association.

 The St. Joseph Island Migratory Bird Sanctuary, maintained by the Canadian Wildlife Service, provides 940 hectares at the southern-most tip of the island as a habitat for waterfowl and other wetland-dependant migratory birds during critical periods of their life cycle.
 The sanctuary, established in 1951 to protect migratory birds from extensive hunting, includes a large marsh along the St. Marys River shoreline, a few small lakes and swamps as well as several islands.
 Among the species of birds that frequent the sanctuary are American black duck, common merganser, red-breasted merganser, lesser scaup, greater scaup, black tern, herring gull and bald eagle.

+In 2026, Two Tree River on the island was designated a key biodiversity area as it supports a nationally significant population of redside dace (clinostomus elongatus), a species of small fish that has the distinctive trait of leaping in the air to catch flying insects.
+A news release announcing the designation said "Two Tree River is one of the least human-influenced habitats where the species still lives in largely intact conditions that allow it to feed and reproduce."

 The St. Marys River and North Channel provide habitat for a number of Great Lakes fish species including northern pike, trout, bass and salmon, perch, pickerel and lake herring.